ehsong/ehsong.github.io/_pages/research.md

 *Book Chapters*

 * “Changes in State-Civil Society Relations in China during Hu and Xi.”
 With Runya Qiaoan.
 In Czeslaw Tubilewicz (Eds.), Critical Issues in Contemporary China.
-Routledge. submitted to the editor.
+Routledge. in print.

 *Working Papers*